Shabbeer10/MERN_Stack/README.md

 ## Introduction

-This is a simple MERN stack application that allows users to [briefly describe the app's purpose, e.g., manage tasks, share notes, etc.].
+This is a simple MERN stack application.
 It leverages MongoDB, Express.js, React, and Node.js to provide a full-stack development experience.

 ## Technologies Used